 Bolt of Divine Retribution: Oddly enough, the vipers in the second dream world want to be hit by one so they can ascend to heaven.

-Bratty Half-Pint: Tuomi, thanks in part to his sister's mistreatment, and the young rabbit spirit.
+Bratty Half-Pint: Tuomi, thanks in part to his and his sister's competing bossy natures, and the young rabbit spirit.

 Breather Episode: Chapter Six is much shorter and lighter compared to Chapters Three, Four, and Five.

 Call Back: Snake makes one to Bear's remark about Puppy being asked to water a garden and setting it on fire instead.

 Ville asks for a steak while he is in moose form, and is disgusted when Hannu tells him that moose only eat vegetation.